hafbau/lecture_notes/w10d1/notes.md

 ## Today's Agenda

-- What lessons have we learned about Rails?
-[10m]
+- [] Rails: Lessons learned [10m]

-- Anatomy of a Rails App - a.k.a MVC [10m]
+- [] Anatomy of a Rails App - a.k.a MVC [10m]
-  + Talk to the MVC image

-- Build something with Rails API ..er .. and react?
+- [] Build something with Rails API ..er .. and react?

+### Rails Lessons learned

+What lessons have we learned about Rails?

+- Rails is too magic... incantations.
+Mixed feelings around likeness
+  + Easy to pick up
+- Ruby code is easy to read. `do stuff unless condition`
+- ActiveRecord is awesome.
+Makes data layer a breeze to work with
+- Generators makes scaffolding a lot faster.
+- Migrations are interesting.
+Makes DB Management easy - ability to rollback is awesome.
+  + it makes database structure easily scalable.
+- Working with legacy code can be daunting but it also helps to boilerplate pre-existing code base

 ### Lets build airBnB but for home office sharing.
 [10m]